smichalka/Neurotech2023/README.md

 or a path to wherever you installed this new python.
 You can check that this is correct from the Matlab command window by:
 !python -V

-Then, you can install pylsl from the same Matlab command window by:
+Then, you can install pylsl (and other dependencies) from the same Matlab command window by:
+In Neurotech_Pison_Pipeline/dataCollection/, run installPythonDeps

+Or if you need to do it step by step to find the source of an error, here's the code:
 !python -m pip install pylsl
 You may also need to install other dependencies for this version:
 !python -m pip install scipy
 !python -m pip install numpy

 More generally (and if you already have a non-default Windows python installed), you can install pylsl on windows, by simply running `pip install pylsl`.
 This will install the python package and all backend libraries needed.

+Troubleshooting Windows:
+If you are having python problems, it could have to do with yoru path.
+Set your environmental variables in windows (type environmental variables into search and put your python installations on the path) so your computer can find it.
+If you have everything running fine, but you can't detect the data stream from lsl, then the problem is probably a firewall thing.
+In the pythonLSLHelpers folder, run the file called print_and_get.py, either using pyrunfile("print_and_get.py") or !python print_and_get.py.
+Windows firewall stuff should pop up and allow this to get by the firewall.

 **Linux/MacOS**